Where: Lincoln, Neb. (Devaney Center)

-The Nebraska track and field team will finish the home slate of the 2013 regular season on Friday, Feb.
-15 when it hosts the Nebraska Tune-Up at the Devaney Center Indoor Track.
-The one-day meet is scheduled to start at 12:30 p.m. with the women's DMR, while the field events start at 2 p.m. with the men's weight throw and women's long jump.
+The Nebraska track and field team continues its home slate on Saturday, Feb.
+9 when it hosts the Mark Colligan Memorial at the Devaney Center Indoor Track.
+The one-day meet is scheduled to start at Noon, with the field events, while the running events will start at 1:30 p.m.

 Top Competition Highlights Husker Invite

 Some of the nation's best competition was at the Devaney Center last weekend for the 38th annual Frank Sevigne Husker Invitational.
 Nebraska came away with six titles on the weekend in the men's and women's long jump, men's 600 meters, men's 800 meters, women's mile special and the men's 4x400 relay.